SPRING 2025

 Professor | Dr. René Rochester

 This course provides an overview of the foundational elements of effective youth ministry.
 It includes developing a Kingdom philosophy and vision of youth ministry.
-You will investigate specific elements that are building blocks for biblical youth ministry for middle school youth through late adolescents.
+You will investigate specific elements that are building blocks for biblical youth ministry for middle school youth through late adolescence.

 Fall 2023